The Clean Energy Jobs Act

 Provides short term access to rentable electric vehicles through an EV Car Sharing program.

-Creates the Carbon Free Last Mile initiative to provide clean transportation that extend public transit’s reach.
+Creates the Carbon Free Last Mile initiative to provide clean transportation that extends traditional public transit’s reach.

-Encourages clean vehicles (new and used) via EV Rebates for low-income communities.
+Encourages zero-emission vehicles (new and used) via low-income EV Rebates.